Reports

 PTP partnered with Metro Toronto Movement for Literacy to develop and deliver an integrated workforce literacy and essential skills pre-culinary program for marginalized adults, funded by the Ministry of Training, Colleges and Universities.
 Read the report for a description of the pilot project and its outcomes as experienced by students and frontline staff.

-FIlling the Gap: Building communities to support the aspiring apprentice
+Filling the Gap: Building communities to support the aspiring apprentice

 Can Ontario’s community-based literacy programs prepare adult learners for apprenticeships that lead to employment in the skilled trades?
 Read Filling the Gap to find out about the innovative work being done in programs that are already successfully linking learners to apprenticeship opportunities.
 Learn how any community-based literacy agency can implement programming and build partnerships to make apprenticeship accessible to their literacy learners.